cvicens/gramola-project-guides/events-service.md

 ![Create application]({% image_path launch-site-create-application-events.png %}){:width="700px"}

 In this lab we're going to generate a skeleton for our Events Service based on Spring Boot and modify it locally to run it later in our own Openshift cluster.
-So, let's select 'Build and Run Locally' as our target enviroment.
+So, let's select 'Build and Run Locally' as our target environment.
 Should you wanted to use your own Red Hat operated Openshift cluster you should choose 'Code Locally, Build and Deploy'.
 ![Build and Run Locally]({% image_path launch-site-build-run-events.png %}){:width="700px"}

 Now let's choose 'CRUD' and Spring Boot 1.5.14.RELEASE (RHOAR) as our mission and runtime.